hannahsm1th/ACUMEN/gamedocumentation.md

 |Player must decide the paths for the NPCs and feel as if their decisions have a real impact on the path of the game. |Bartle’s Character Theory – Socialisers|This impact will be measure using a range of things - questions during the surveys, statistics about the final NPCs present in the last level of the game, and social media interaction that mentions the NPCs.
 Ideally, there should be a balance of interest in each NPC.
 Less interest indicates an NPC who needs more character development (lore) or balancing.|By the true ending of the game, only four NPCs will remain (along with Nyx).
 These NPCs will be ones that the player has interacted with in certain ways and built trust with.|

 #### References:
-Desurvire H and Wiberg C (2009) Game Usability Heuristics (PLAY) for Evaluating and Designing Better Games: The Next Iteration, Conference: Online Communities and Social Computing, Third International Conference, OCSC 2009, DOI:10.1007/978-3-642-02774-1_60.
+Desurvire H and Wiberg C (2009) Game Usability Heuristics (PLAY) for Evaluating and Designing Better Games: The Next Iteration, Conference: Online Communities and Social Computing, _Third International Conference, OCSC 2009_, DOI:10.1007/978-3-642-02774-1_60.